 Avoiding meat and dairy is the single-biggest impact individuals can have on the environment.
 This was the conclusion reached by scientists who conducted the most comprehensive analysis to date of the damage farming does to the planet.
 Animal products create more greenhouse gas emissions than the entire transportation sector.
 The new data show that without meat and dairy consumption, global farmland use could be reduced by more than 75% — an area equivalent to the U.S., China, European Union, and Australia combined — and still feed the world.
-You don't have to quit meat and dairy all at once: reduce consumption over time.
-Begin a meatless Monday routine with delicious recipes from a vegetarian cookbook.
+You don't have to quit meat and dairy completely; just reducing consumption makes a difference.
+Begin a meatless Monday routine with delicious recipes from one of these vegetarian cookbooks (e-books).

 It's usually purer than bottled, plus as much as half of bottled water is actually...tap water!
 Bottled water requires up to 50 million barrels of oil worth of energy to produce, truck to stores, and transport.
 It also contains microplastics, which you ingest when you drink.
 Need more convincing?
 On average, bottled water costs about 600 times more than tap water.
 Calculate your savings at drinktapwater.org.

 Use and wash your own metal, wood, or bamboo spoons, forks, knives, or chopsticks.
 If you're getting food delivery in plastic bags, save them up, if you can, until stores reopen and they can be recycled.
 Same for foam/Styrofoam; collect it now and recycle it later so it doesn't head to landfills.